esper-io/console_docs/docs/apps/README.md

 :::tip
-You may approve in-ROM applications or preloaded applications in a device from a Provisioning Template during provisioning by entering the package name in the applications screen.
+You may approve in-ROM applications or preloaded applications in a device from a Blueprint during provisioning by entering the package name in the applications screen.
 You can find information about the package name ([here](../devices-groups/group-apps.md)).
 :::